aychtang/movingbody/README.md

 * If we did, is it possible to determine what of the given sizes is the best?

 ## Run this code
 There is an ```index.html``` file at the root of this git repository which runs the bundled demo javascript.
-As you resize the browser window, the text size should adjust to maintain a good type mesaure at all times.
+As you resize the browser window, the text size should adjust to maintain a good type measure at all times.

 If you want to build the source code, you can do so by browserifying ```src/index.js```.